silvyshor/REP/README.md

 # REP

-## editing the file
+## Editing the file

-Its a markdown file in the repositor.
+Its a markdown file in the Repository.